Sheikh Said rebellion: Financial cost

 The sum of 7 Mio.
 Turkish Pounds was reported by the US military attaché in Turkey.
-Hamit Bozarslan estmiates that about 35% of the budget went into the suppression of the revolt.
+Hamit Bozarslan estimates that about 35% of the budget went into the suppression of the revolt.

 Aftermath

 Seyit Abdülkadir, the leader of the Kurdish Teali Society and several of his friends who were accused of supporting the rebellion, were arrested in Istanbul and taken to Diyarbakır to be tried.
 As a result of the trial, Seyit Abdulkadir and five of his friends were sentenced to death by the Independence Tribunal in Diyarbakır on 23 May 1925 and executed four days later.
 A journalist for a Kurdish newspaper in Bitlis, the poet Hizanizâde Kemal Fevzi, was also among the executed.

 The Independence Tribunal in Diyarbakir also imposed a death sentence on Sheikh Said and 47 riots rulers on the 28 June 1925.
 Penalties were carried out the next day, by Sheikh Said coming up first.
 The President of the Independence Tribunal in Diyarbakır that sentenced the rebels stated on 28 June 1925:

 In total over 7000 people were prosecuted by the Independence tribunals and more than 600 people were executed.
 The suppression of the Shaykh Said Uprising was an important milestone in the control of the Republican administration in Eastern Anatolia and South East Anatolia.
 On the other hand, the developments that emerged with the uprising led to the interruption of the steps towards transition to multi-party life for a long while.
 Also against the Progressive Republican Party (Terakkiperver Cumhuriyet Fırkası) was opened an investigation on the grounds that it was involved in the riot and was soon closed under a government decree.

 After the uprising, the Turkish state prepared a Report for Reform in the East (Şark Islahat Raporu) in 1925, which suggested that the Kurds shall be Turkified.
 Thousands of Kurds fled their homes in southeastern Turkey and crossed the border to Syria, where they settled and were granted citizenship by the French mandate authorities.

-In the Fall of 1927, Sheikh Abdurrahman, the brother of Sheikh Said, began a series of revenge attacks on Turkish garrisons in Palu and Malatya.
+In the fall of 1927, Sheikh Abdurrahman, the brother of Sheikh Said, began a series of revenge attacks on Turkish garrisons in Palu and Malatya.
 In August 1928 Sheikh Abdurrahman and another brother of Sheikh Said, Sheikh Mehdi, turned themselves in and made use of the amnesty law issued by the Turkish Government in May of the same year.